-As noted above and below, the agency continues to work with its partners at FOIAonline to streamline and improve the performance of processing FOIA requests electronically.
+As noted above and below, the agency continues to work with its partners at FOIA online to streamline and improve the performance of processing FOIA requests electronically.
 Moreover, the electronic storage of most agency materials, and open dialogue between agency FOIA and IT staff, enables the agency to nimbly respond to FOIA requests.

-Section V: Steps Taken to Improve Timeliness in Responding to Requests and Reducing Backlogs placed in the agency's fastest (non-expedited) track, based on the low volume and/or simplicity of the records requested.
+Section V: Steps Taken to Improve Timeliness in Responding to Requests and Reducing Backlogs average response times for processed requests.
+For agencies utilizing a multi-track system to process requests, there is a category for "simple" requests, which are those requests that are placed in the agency's fastest (non-expedited) track, based on the low volume and/or simplicity of the records requested.